g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

   Subscription 100%, StaticBW 2Gbps, AvailableBW 1.91Gbps, Actual 100%
   ReservedBW [0] 0bps[1] 0bps[2] 0bps[3] 0bps[4] 0bps[5] 0bps[6] 30Mbps[7] 60Mbps
 ```
-Note that the reservation of the LSP occurs in another "queue", for the LSPs with priority 6, this behavior allows us to have flexiblity in TE!!!
+Note that LSP reservation occurs in a different "queue," for LSPs with priority 6.
+This behavior allows us flexibility in TE!
 It's amazing.

 Ok, now we have LSPs with different priorities in our network, simulating different SLAs as a service.

-Let's follow for the tasks.
-Updating the tasks in our network:
+Updating our task list:
 * ~~Become the network invisible for the external traceroutes~~
 * ~~Configure LSPs to be established trough specific color in backbone~~
 * ~~Configure explicit-paths to establish the LSPs trough specific path~~